Alvaiazere – Rabacal

-I’ve immediately took an antihistamine tablet (I normally carry these with me for hay fever).
-I hope I have not done more damaged by continued walking …
+With this news, I immediately took an antihistamine tablet (thankfully, I usually carry it with me for hay fever).
+I hope I didn’t do more damage by continuing to walk.

 Our beds in Hostel O Bonito

-The rain stopped for a moment and I’ve wandered down the street of Rabacal.
-It is such a small village (according to Brierley’s guidebook, their population is only around 1000).
-I’ve taken two photo’s and that basically covered the town!
+The rain stopped for a moment and I wandered down the street of Rabacal.
+It is such a small town (according to Brierley their population is only about 1,000).
+I took two photos that basically covered the town!

 The small village of Rabacal

-It started to rain again and I’ve quickly returned to the café to have more coffee.
-It was lunchtime and some workers came in to have something to eat and drink.
-It was the perfect spot to observe the locals – something I love doing!
+After it started raining again, I quickly went back to the café to drink more coffee.
+It was lunch time and some workers came in to have something to eat and drink.
+It was the perfect place to observe the locals – something I love to do!

 Locals enjoying lunchtime in the café at hostel O Bonito

-The antihistamine tablet I had earlier, caused some drowsiness and I went to our dorm to take a nap.
-Berto woke me up at around 15:30 when they’ve arrived soaking wet from their walk.
-They were literally covered in mud and immediately looked for a shower and then a hot cup of coffee.
+The antihistamine tablet I had taken earlier caused drowsiness and I returned to our dormitory to take a nap.
+At 15:30 Berto woke me up.
+They were soaking wet and literally covered in mud.
+After a well deserved hot shower we went in search of coffee.

-The small café down the street sold some cheese and cured meat and together with Portuguese bread rolls, we had a fine meal.
-The Finns shared the dorm with us, while one of the Italians had his own room next to us (the other Italian found transport that took him to Coimbra).
-With our red wine, we’ve retired to our dorm where it was warm and dry.
+The little shop further down the street sold cheese and cured meats and together with some fresh Portuguese rolls we had a lovely meal.
+The Finns shared the dormitory with us, while one of the Italians had his own room next to us.
+The other Italian got transport that took him to Coimbra (he was just fed up with all this rain).
+After dinner, we went to our warm and dry beds with our red wine … tonight it’s a wine drinking evening in bed!

-I have no ankle anymore – swollen from my toes to my lower leg!
+I have no ankle – swollen from my toes to my lower leg

-The “hospitaleiro” informed me earlier today that a bus passes through the town every morning at 9:30 on its way to Coimbra.
+The “hospitaleiro” mentioned earlier that every morning at 9:30 a bus passes through the town on its way to Coimbra.

-Berto will continue walking tomorrow, while I’ll take the bus to Coimbra.
-I’m sure there will be a shop that sells hiking sandals for my “big foot” to fit into – and then … I can hopefully start walking again.
+Berto will continue walking tomorrow, while I will take the bus to Coimbra.
+I’m sure that there will be a store that sells hiking sandals that will fit my “big foot” – and then … hopefully I can start walking again.